J. Larry Jameson

 James Larry Jameson III is the 10th president of the University of Pennsylvania, appointed in March 13, 2025, with a term extending through June 2027.
 He initially assumed the role of Interim President in December 2023.
+Jameson also holds the title of Trustees University Professor at Penn.
 Prior to his presidency, from 2011 to 2023, Jameson served as Executive Vice President of the University of Pennsylvania for the Health System and Dean of the Perelman School of Medicine, where he led significant advancements in medical education, research, and patient care.

 Early life and education

 Jameson was born on Fort Benning in Columbus, Georgia, and raised in Asheville, North Carolina.

 From the University of North Carolina at Chapel Hill, Jameson received a Bachelor of Science with a major in chemistry with honors in 1976, a Doctor of Medicine in 1981, and a Ph.D. in biochemistry in 1981.

 Jameson's doctoral dissertation was titled, Regulation of microtubule assembly and steady-state dynamics.
 During his doctoral studies at UNC, he received the Merck Book Award in 1978, the Alpha Omega Alpha membership in 1980, and the Lange Book Award in 1980.
 In 1981, he received the Isaac Hall Manning Award and a Merit Award from the UNC School of Medicine.